justinmk/vim-sneak/README.md

   - preserves the `/` register, does not add noise to `/` history
   - does not wrap
   - highlights additional matches until a key other than ; or , is pressed
-  - *vertical scope* with `{number}s{char}{char}` to restrict search column to +/- `number` size
+  - *vertical scope* with `{number}s{char}{char}` restricts search column to 2× `number` size
   - always literal, for example `s\*` jumps to the literal `\*`

 ### Bugs

-Sneak is designed to be minimalist and well-behaved.
+Sneak is designed to be well-behaved and bug-free.
 There should be no surprises except pleasant surprises—like "OMG, it actually works".

-If you find a bug, please report it.
+If you find a bug, please report it, and perhaps include the output of:

+    :call sneak#debug#report()

 Sneak is tested on 100k+ line syntax-highlighted file, with Vim 7.2.330, 7.3, 7.4.